 Leave of Absence for Alcohol and Other Drug Use

 A key component of Colgate University’s mission is to provide a safe environment where students are able to pursue their academic and personal goals.
 The University may place a student on a Leave of Absence for Alcohol and Drug Use if the student’s behavior suggests that they repeatedly make unhealthy decisions about alcohol and/or other drug use, or engage in other practices associated with alcohol or other drugs that threaten the life, health, or safety of themselves or others.
-The University may impose an involuntary leave of absence for significant or repeated violations of the terms of the University’s Policy on Alcohol and Drugs, as well as when a student accumulates 10 or more points under the Points System.
+The University may impose leave of absence for significant or repeated violations of the terms of the University’s Policy on Alcohol and Drugs, as well as when a student accumulates 10 or more points under the Points System.

-If a leave is imposed, the Colgate case management team will determine the terms of the involuntary leave and requirements for readmission.
+If a leave is imposed, the Colgate case management team will determine the terms of the leave and requirements for readmission.
 The terms will normally include a requirement that the student be evaluated for drug or alcohol abuse issues and participate in a treatment program, if recommended for them.
 A student returning from a leave of absence for violation of the Policy on Alcohol and Drugs will have five points on their record upon return.
-While an involuntary leave of absence for violations of the Policy on Alcohol and Drugs is not a disciplinary sanction, disclosure of the leave of absence will be provided in instances where disciplinary information is requested (for example, law and medical school dean certifications).
+While a leave of absence for violations of the Policy on Alcohol and Drugs is not a disciplinary sanction, disclosure of the leave of absence may be provided in instances where disciplinary information is requested (for example, law and medical school dean certifications).

-In order to incentivize students to proactively seek substance abuse treatment, Colgate will allow a student who applies for and accepts a voluntary Medical Leave of Absence in order to obtain treatment for their substance use prior to accumulating 10 points to return to campus with a maximum of five points on their record.
+In order to encourage students to proactively seek substance abuse treatment, Colgate will allow a student who applies for and accepts a voluntary Medical Leave of Absence in order to obtain treatment for their substance use prior to accumulating 10 points to return to campus with a maximum of five points on their record.